Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 # Case 1, 2 intersected, 4-6 intersected

 This is the setup of the DH example, with the change that axes 1 and 2 intersect.

+To ease calculation and make intersection clear, 1-2 and 4,5,6 are set to same point each.
+The points need to be somewhere on the axis.

+Axis 3 can be X, Y offset from 1-2 also for the kinematics to work correctly and it doesn't need to be parallel to axis 2.

 |-|-|-|
 |axis #|direction|a point on the axis|